Regular Reduction of Controlled Hamiltonian System with Symplectic Structure and Symmetry: Introduction

 A brief of outline of this paper is as follows.
 In the second section, we review some relevant definitions and basic facts about momentum map, symplectic fiber bundle, Lie group lifted actions on (co-)tangent bundles and reduction, which will be used in subsequent sections.
 The RCH systems are defined by using the symplectic forms on a symplectic fiber bundle and on the cotangent bundle of a configuration manifold, respectively, and RCH-equivalence is introduced in the third section.
-From the fourth section we begin to discuss the RCH systems with symmetry by combining with regular symplectic reduction theory.
-The regular point and regular orbit reducible RCH systems are considered respectively in the fourth section and the fifth section, and give the regular point and regular orbit reduction theorems for RCH systems to explain the relationships between the RpCH-equivalence, RoCH-equivalence for reducible RCH systems with symmetry and the RCH-equivalence for associated reduced RCH systems.
-As the applications of the theoretical results, in sixth section, we first give the regular point reduced RCH system on a Lie group $G$, which is a RCH system on a coadjoint orbit of $G$.
-Then we regard the rigid body and heavy top as well as them with internal rotors as the regular point reducible RCH systems on the rotation group $\textmd{SO}(3)$ and on the Euclidean group $\textmd{SE}(3)$, respectively, and give their regular point reduced RCH systems and discuss their RCH-equivalence.
+From the fourth section we begin to discuss the RCH system with symmetry by combining with the regular symplectic reduction theory.
+The regular point and regular orbit reducible RCH systems are considered respectively in the fourth section and the fifth section, and give the regular point and regular orbit reduction theorems for the RCH systems to explain the relationships between the RpCH-equivalence, RoCH-equivalence for reducible RCH systems with symmetries and the RCH-equivalence for the associated reduced RCH systems.
+As the applications of the theoretical results, in sixth section, we first give the regular point reduced RCH systems on a Lie group $G$ and on its generalization $G\times V$, which are the RCH systems on a coadjoint orbit $\mathcal{O}_\mu$ of $G$ and on its generalization $\mathcal{O}_\mu \times V\times V^\ast$.
+Then we describe uniformly the rigid body and heavy top as well as them with internal rotors as the regular point reducible RCH systems on the rotation group $\textmd{SO}(3)$ and on the Euclidean group $\textmd{SE}(3)$, as well as on their generalizations, respectively, and give their regular point reduced RCH systems and discuss their RCH-equivalences.
 In order to understand well the abstract definition of RCH system, we also describe the RCH system and RCH-equivalence from the viewpoint of port Hamiltonian system with a symplectic structure.
-These research work develop the theory of Hamiltonian reduction for the regular controlled Hamiltonian systems with symmetry and make us have much deeper understanding and recognition for the structure of controlled Hamiltonian systems.
+These research work develop the theory of Hamiltonian reduction for the regular controlled Hamiltonian systems with symmetries and make us have much deeper understanding and recognition for the structures of controlled Hamiltonian systems.